Unlock the Future of Housing in Massachusetts

 - Keith Fairey, President and CEO, Way Finders

-- Lizzi Weyant, Acting Executive Director, Metropolitan Area Planning Council (MAPC)
+- Lizzi Weyant, Executive Director, Metropolitan Area Planning Council (MAPC)

 Municipalities play a pivotal role in enabling housing production, but what does an ideal local development process truly look like?
 This panel will explore how cities and towns can design predictable, transparent systems that empower both communities and developers.
-We’ll examine best practices from municipalities like Concord, Newton, and Acton, and discuss how tools like CPA (Community Preservation Act) funding can be leveraged effectively.
+We’ll examine best practices from municipalities and discuss what steps municipalities and developers can take together to institutionalize these practices.
 Key questions include: What do developers need to see in local processes and resources?
 How can policy be used to ensure both community benefit and development feasibility?

 - Facilitator: Dana LeWinter, Chief of Public and Community Engagement, Massachusetts Housing Partnership (MHP)